Mushrimpy/jetbrains-concurrency-analysis/README.md

 ## Overview

-Implement an IntelliJ IDEA plugin with an intention for Java methods that prompts a user to input a method name, finds usages of this method name in all execution paths of the original method, and then prints the usages with the execution paths.
+An IntelliJ IDEA plugin with an intention for Java methods that prompts the user to input a method name, finds usages of this method name in all execution paths of the original method, and then prints the usages with the execution paths.
 For example:
 ``` java
 void foo() {